Bachelor of Science in Biology

-The study of biology imparts knowledge of the fundamental processes on which life – from the simplest bacteria to the human being – is based.
-This includes development and behaviour of organisms, their interaction with the environment and of course the molecular mecanisms governing gene regulation, cell biology and homeostasis.
+The study of biology imparts knowledge of the fundamental processes on which life is based, from the simplest bacteria to the human being.
+This includes development and behaviour of organisms, their interaction with the environment and of course the molecular mechanisms governing gene regulation, cell biology and homeostasis.
 In addition to lectures, the study programme contains exercises, practical training and seminars, as well as a Bachelor's thesis project to be taken in a research unit.

 Degree Conferred